 - research of design — reflecting upon and explaining the nature of creative design processes

 - research by design — exploring and articulating what can be discovered about situations through designed interventions.

 Not all subjects are offered every session.
-Contact the Building 6 Student Centre for details.
+Contact the Student Centre for details.

-Students are required to undertake 24 credit points of elective subjects.
-This may be in the form of a sub-major (24 credit points in a single specialist area) or chosen from a variety of electives offered by the different faculties in the University.
+Students are required to undertake 12 credit points of elective subjects.
+This will be in a variety of subjects offered by the different faculties in the University.

 Global Studio elective

 The Global Studio program runs across all degrees and consists of elective study tours led by UTS academics to international destinations.
 Students get to visit iconic places, work on projects with local institutions and meet outstanding practitioners.
 Some of the destinations include: Japan, Italy, Prague, Vietnam, Singapore, New York, and China.

 The design programs offer students the opportunity to undertake concurrent study at approved institutions overseas.
 UTS: Design, Architecture and Building has memorandum of understandings with institutions in Canada, Germany, Korea, the United Kingdom, Portugal, the USA, the Netherlands, Malaysia, Hungary, France, Denmark, Italy, Spain, Thailand and China.